matloff/qeML/vignettes/overfitting.md

 ## Baffling behavior--"double descent"

-The phenomenon of *double descent* is sometimes observed, in which the familiar graph of test set accuracy vs. model complexity consists of *two* U shapes rather than one.
+The related phenomenon of *double descent* is sometimes observed, in which the familiar graph of test set accuracy vs. model complexity consists of *two* U shapes rather than one.
 The most intriguing cases are those in which the first U ends at a point where the model fully interpolates the